 The Whitsunday Islands are found off the central coast of Queensland, north of Mackay.
-They were formed after the last ice-age when the sea levels rose and separated a coastal mountain range to form 74 islands – Australia’s largest offshore island chain.
+They were formed after the last ice age when sea levels rose and separated the coastal mountain range to form 74 individual islands.
+The Whitsunday Islands are Australia’s largest offshore island chain.

-The Islands were later divided into smaller groups and renamed the Whitsunday Group, Lindeman Group, Molle Group and more.
+The Islands were later divided into smaller groups and renamed the Whitsunday Group, Lindeman Group, Molle Group, and more.
 The groups are currently all colloquially and lovingly referred to as the Whitsunday Islands.

 On top of this, the waters are a dazzling turquoise colour and are warm year-round, making for some of the most superb snorkelling in Australia.

 Between June – September you can expect to see whales during their migration.
 The whales come here every year around this time to find warmer, sheltered waters in which to give birth to their calves.
 They are often spotted from our boats, playing and breeching around the islands.

 The National Park also covers and maintains the Ngaro Sea Trail – a blend of scenic walks and picturesque seaways.
-The Whitsunday Islands hold special meaning for the Ngaro indigenous tribe, and there is a rich, vibrant history to the area.
+The Whitsunday Islands hold special meaning for the Ngaro indigenous tribe, and there is rich, vibrant history to the area.
 You can learn more about the Whitsunday Islands National Park on the Queensland Government Parks and Forests website.

-Our crew are all friendly and experienced and know everything there is about the Islands, including the location of the popular Whitsunday icons, where to find Nemo and even some of their own hidden gems.
-Capture those winning Instagram shots and kodak moments and tick off your Whitsundays bucket list with us!
+Our crew are friendly, experienced and know everything there is about the Islands, including the location of the popular Whitsunday icons, where to find Nemo and even some of their own hidden gems.
+Capture those winning Instagram shots and tick off your Whitsundays bucket list with us!